neu-physics/BsToMuMuAnalysis/README.md

 # Studies to show improvements in Bs->mumu studies at CMS using MTD information

 Code written in CMSSW_10_4_0_mtd5 using an SL7 architecture.
-You can probably check out and compile code in SL6 but this remains to be tested.
+You can also check out and compile code in SL6.

 ## Samples